Smoke on the water

 Between the smoking crater of Mount Aso in the east and the isolated islands of Amakusa in the west, Kumamoto has plenty to keep you enthralled.

-An hour from Kumamoto city, Mount Aso is the largest active caldera in the world spanning over 100 kilometers with rural villages and rice fields in between.
-Eruptions are fairly regular, but you can climb to the peak of Naka-dake to peer into the smoking crater when conditions are safe – check the volcanic updates before you go.
+An hour to the east from Kumamoto city, Mount Aso is the largest active caldera globally, spanning over 100 kilometers with rural villages and rice fields in between.
+Eruptions are fairly regular, but you can climb to the peak and peer into the smoking crater when conditions are safe.
+Check the volcanic updates before you go!

 Kurokawa Onsen is a picturesque hot spring town packed full of traditional ryokan (inns) with private baths as well as outdoor public baths that you can tour with a discounted pass.

 Kikuchi Valley is famous as one of Japan’s 44 “forest bathing” sites reputed to have healing powers.
 Whatever the health benefits, both settings are like something out of a dream.

 Start planning your trip to Kumamoto with the locations below.